atom-box/bossMachine/README.md

 > Finally, run `npm run test`.
 You will see a list of tests that ran with information
 > about whether or not each test passed.
 After this list, you will see more specific output
 > about why each failing test failed.
 While they are open in a terminal window, these tests will re-run every time you save server files.
 If you want to quit the testing loop, use `Ctrl + C`.
 If you only want to run the tests once, you can run the `mocha` command in the terminal from your project root directory.

-> As you implement functionality, run the tests to ensure you are implementing your routes and middleware correctly.
-The tests will additionally help you identify edge cases that you may not have anticipated when first writing your routes.
-You should also test the functionality on the frontend to make sure that things are working as intended.
-Feel free to add logging middleware to your server, it will help with debugging!
 `